 Begin whisking the egg whites on low speed at first to build a good structure.
 If using vinegar or lemon juice, wait until the egg whites are foamy before adding one of them.

 Once the egg whites are foamy, increase the speed to medium/high and start adding the superfine sugar.
 Add one tablespoon at a time and wait for it to be incorporated before adding the next one.
-This will take a bit of time; be patient.
+This will take some time; be patient.

 Once you have added all the sugar, turn the speed up to high and whip the meringue until it becomes thick, glossy, and holds stiff peaks.
 Turn the mixer off and rub a small amount between your fingers.
 It should be smooth, with no gritty feeling from undissolved sugar.